-Year End
+Y ear End

-2016
+2017

-Lease guarantees and contingent rent on leases (a) \$ 63.6
+Lease guarantees and contingent rent on leases (a) \$ 60.4

-Recourse on loans (b) 4.0
+Recourse on loans (b) 0.3

-Letters of credit (c) 33.0
+Letters of credit (c) 32.6

-Total \$100.6
+Total \$ 93.3

-- (a) Wendy's is contingently liable for certain leases and other obligations primarily from former Company-operated restaurant locations now operated by franchisees amounting to \$62.9 million as of January 1, 2017.
-These leases extend through 2050.
-In addition, Wendy's is contingently liable for certain other leases which have been assigned to unrelated third parties, who have indemnified Wendy's against future liabilities amounting to \$0.7 million as of January 1, 2017.
-These leases expire on various dates through 2021. - (b) Wendy's provides loan guarantees to various lenders on behalf of franchisees under debt arrangements for new restaurant development and equipment financing to promote systemwide initiatives.
-Recourse on the majority of these loans is limited, generally to a percentage of the original loan amount or the current loan balance on individual franchisee loans or an aggregate minimum for the entire loan arrangement. - During 2014, Wendy's provided a C\$2.3 million (\$1.7 million as of January 1, 2017) guarantee to a lender on behalf of a franchisee, in connection with the sale of restaurants to the franchisee under the Company's system optimization initiative.
-As a result, the total amount of the guarantee was recorded as a deferred gain in 2014 and is included in "Other liabilities." - In addition during 2012, Wendy's provided a \$2.0 million guarantee to a lender for a franchisee, in connection with the refinancing of the franchisee's debt which originated in 2007.
-Pursuant to the agreement, the guarantee is subject to an annual reduction over a five year period.
-As of January 1, 2017, the guarantee totaled \$1.3 million. - (c) The Company has outstanding letters of credit with various parties totaling \$33.0 million, of which \$6.2 million are cash collateralized.
+(a) Wendy's has guaranteed the performance of certain leases and other obligations, primarily from former Company-operated restaurant locations now operated by franchisees, amounting to \$59.9 million as of December 31, 2017.
+These leases extend through 2056.
+In addition, Wendy's is contingently liable for certain other leases which have been assigned to unrelated third parties who have indemnified Wendy's against future liabilities amounting to \$0.5 million as of December 31, 2017.
+These leases expire on various dates through 2021.

+(c) The Company has outstanding letters of credit with various parties totaling \$32.6 million, of which \$3.2 million are cash collateralized.
 The Company does not expect any material loss to result from these letters of credit because we do not believe performance will be required.

+(b) Wendy's provides loan guarantees to various lenders on behalf of franchisees under debt arrangements for new restaurant development and equipment financing to promote systemwide initiatives.
+Recourse on the majority of these loans is limited, generally to a percentage of the original loan amount or the current loan balance on individual franchisee loans or an aggregate minimum for the entire loan arrangement.